jouven/qmutexUMapQtso/README.md

 # qmutexUMapQtso
-Simple helper library to use/"organize" mutex objects using an unordered_map
+Simple helper C++ library to use/"organize" qmutex objects using an unordered_map

 Compilation
 -----------